⚠️ PLEASE NOTE: Due to the COVID-19 pandemic, I am currently holding sessions only by video or by phone in compliance with public health directives.

-I conduct a depth-oriented psychotherapy practice for individual adults in central San Rafael.
-I work with people who seek help for a wide range of personal problems such as depression, malaise, anxiety, loss, and difficult life transitions, who have experienced disruptions, constrictions, or impasses in relationships or in functioning in the world, or who seek a seasoned and empathic ally when meaning or purpose have become elusive or lost from view.
+I conduct a depth-oriented psychotherapy practice for individual adults.
+I work with people who seek help for a wide range of personal problems such as depression, malaise, anxiety, loss, and difficult life transitions, who have experienced disruptions, constrictions, or impasses in relationships or in their functioning in the world, or who seek a seasoned and empathic ally when meaning or purpose have become elusive or lost from view.

 I have provided direct psychotherapeutic services in various clinical and hospital settings since 1981 and have been serving clients in independent practice since 1992.